PelionIoT/mbl-docs/Docs/refs/contribution_guidelines.md

 The expected changes on a pull-request should follow these guide-lines:
 * One change per pull-request.
 * One commit is expected when the pull-request is first raised, though other commits can be made during the life of the pull-request to show modifications/improvements during review, these will be squashed on merge.
-See the full guidelines - https://github.com
+See the full guidelines - https://github.com/ARMmbed/meta-mbl/tree/mbl-os-0.5/docs/pr-guidelines.md
 * Ensure that each commit in the pull-request has at least one ```Signed-off-by:``` line, using your real name and email address.
 The names in the ```Signed-off-by:``` and ```Author:``` lines must match.
 If anyone else contributes to the commit, they must also add their own ```Signed-off-by:``` line.
 By adding this line the contributor certifies the contribution is made under the terms of the Developer Certificate of Origin (DCO) - https://developercertificate.org
-* One accepted the Mbed Linux OS maintainers will merge the pull-request.
+* Once accepted the Mbed Linux OS maintainers will merge the pull-request.

 #### Licenses